 Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals The quality of education (including third-cycle education) is externally evaluated by the Swedish Higher Education Authority (UKÄ) according to the national system for the quality assurance of higher education.
 Ordinance (2007:603) on Internal Control Internal Audit Ordinance (2006:1228), 1 and 2§§ External evaluations/assessments when applying for promotion or career-development positions.
 Employee Performance Appraisal Interview, guidelines that describe annual appraisal talks between manager and employee concerning the employee's work situation, focusing on tasks, assignments, work environment and professional development.
-The Internal Audit Office reports directly to University Board • The Researcher Development Framework is a self- reflection tool for career development • In the Individual Study Plan (ISP), required through the Swedish Higher Education Ordinance, the doctoral student and supervisor set research outcomes which are a benchmark for future discussions and progress monitoring.
+The Internal Audit Office reports directly to University Board The Researcher Development Framework is a self-reflection tool for career development In the Individual Study Plan (ISP), required through the Swedish Higher Education Ordinance, the doctoral student and supervisor set research outcomes which are a benchmark for future discussions and progress monitoring.
 The ISP is updated at least once a year or when necessary.
 The process is digital and the doctoral student can choose to submit an ISP in Swedish or English.
-GAP identified: Research collegiality in relation to peer review, seminars, research discussion groups, and idea reflecting forums occurs in some research areas but is not standard practice Recruitment and Selection - ple ease be aware that the items listed here correspond with the Charter and Code.
-In throughout the university. addition, your organisation also needs to complete the ecruitment included below, which focuses on the operationaliz 12.
-Recruitment ++ Relevant legislation Organisational regulations/Procedures The Instrument of Government Chapter 12, section 5: 'When making appointments to posts within the State administration, only objective factors, such as merit and competence, shall be taken into account.' • General strategies, eligibility, assessment criteria and other information pertaining to specific appointment categories are available in the Regulations for the Appointment and Promotion of Teaching Staff .
+GAP identified: Research collegiality in relation to peer review, seminars, research discussion groups, and idea reflecting forums occurs in some research areas but is not standard practice throughout the university. checklist on Open, Trans parent and Merit-Based R the items listed here correspond with the Charter and Code.
+Ir ecruitment included below, which focuses on the operationalize zation of these principles.
+12. Recruitment ++ Relevant legislation The Instrument of Government Chapter 12, section 5: 'When making appointments to posts within the State administration, only objective factors, such as merit and competence, shall be taken into account.'
+Organisational regulations/Procedures General strategies, eligibility, assessment criteria and other information pertaining to specific appointment categories are available in the Regulations for the Appointment and Promotion of Teaching Staff.
 "Teaching staff" refers to both teachers and researchers.